Clicky Skip to Content

 Characteristics of Jajangmyeon.

-In the cartoonish black rubber shoes popular in 1992, Jajangmyeon was described as a dish to be enjoyed on special days in the 1960s, such as after graduation ceremonies.
-But in the 1980s and 1990s, jajang noodles (black noodles) quickly became known as a quick and cheap fasting meal, especially when Chinese restaurants started offering takeout.
 Chinese sauces made using fermented beans are browned but darken over time with the addition of caramel and grains.
 According to Lin Taixun, chef of Arion Chinese Restaurant, pasta became popular from the 1960s to the 1970s.
 Jajangmyeon is considered to be the product of a Chinese noodle called “zhijiang noodles”, which can be translated as noodles cooked in a sauce.

 If you’re interested in can you use bread yeast to make beer, take a look at my other article.

-Chajangmyeon are simple and hearty noodles topped with a delicious black bean sauce and served immediately.
+jjajangmyeon is simple, hearty noodles topped with a delicious black bean sauce and served immediately.
 Korean-Chinese fusion cuisine is a little-known cuisine of Chinese immigrants to Korea in the early 19th century, and this dish is an integral part of the overall Chinese-Korean fusion cuisine.
 Korean-Chinese cuisine is an important part of Korean food culture and can be seen everywhere.
-Whether you’re new to Korean cuisine or a seasoned lover, you’ll be happy to know that Jajangmyeon can satisfy your Asian food cravings.
-This is quite possibly the most famous dish in Korean cuisine, known around the world as a delicacy.

 If you’re interested in can you substitute soy milk for milk, take a look at my other article.